particle-iot/device-os/README.md

 ### CONTRIBUTE

-Want to contribute to the Spark Core project?
+Want to contribute to the Particle Core project?
 Follow [this link](http://spark.github.io/#contributions) to find out how.

 ### CONNECT